Live Review Index — Last Updated July 12, 2026

 Hiring Partner Network Is Still Growing

 The placement support quality is among the highest-rated I found (mentor quality, mock interviews, resume optimization were consistently praised).
-But the breadth of corporate partner network is still scaling relative to 5-year-old competitors like Scaler.
+But the breadth of corporate partner network is still scaling relative to older, larger competitors.
 This is a fair criticism.

 Assumes Basic Python Knowledge